rostability/manualqa/README.md

 # manualqa
 It's almost done...
-This page is under construction😊
+This page is in development😊